tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## onAgentLeaveChat
-Listen on event that invoked when an agent leaves the chat.
+Callback function invoked when an agent leaves the chat.
 The data is passed to the function.
 Will contain {name : ”, id : ”}.
-This is not supported in pop out chat window.
+This callback is not supported in pop out chat window.

 ``app/components/my-component.hbs``
 ```hbs